curioustechizen/android-ago/README.md

         compile 'com.github.curioustechizen.android-ago:library:1.4.0'
     }

 **Important:** v1.3.4 Fixed a major bug (#47).
-If you are using an older version, please update to at least 1.3.4 now.
+If you are using an older version, please update it to at least 1.3.4 now.

 ### Eclipse+ADT
   1. Clone the repo